On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: A few explicit examples

-Let us discuss a few examples that embrace different black hole spacetimes.
+In this section, we discuss a few examples that embrace different black hole spacetimes.
 Our derivations are two-fold.
 On the one hand, for given hyperboloidal coordinates, we will explicitly derive the asymptotic form $\psi_\mathrm{asp}(r)$ that is to be extracted from the wave function defined in the ordinary radial coordinate, as part of the procedure in the continued fraction~\cite{agr-qnm-continued-fraction-01, agr-qnm-continued-fraction-04} or matrix method~\cite{agr-qnm-lq-matrix-02}.
 On the other hand, for a given recipe of asymptotic waveform, we give the height and compactified functions, Eqs.~\eqref{dimensionless_quantities}-\eqref{H_relation}, that define the corresponding hyperboloidal foliation.

-Let us first consider a Schwarzschild black hole, we have~\cite{agr-qnm-instability-07} (c.f.
-Eq.~\eqref{compactified_hyperboloidal_approach} and Eqs.~(6),~(68), and~(69) of the reference)